thiagola92/zerotier-gdextension/README_WINDOWS.md

 ```

 ## Error 4
-(after running `python3 -m SCons`)

-> Don't remember how to reproduce and I'm not having this issue anymore, but here is the solution that I had.

-**Explanation**:
-It will complain if you try to use a library build for debug and another library build for release.
+Complaining that you are trying to use a library build for debug and another library build for release.

 **Solution**:

 Build both libraries for release/debug.

 For example: